Shared Task

 Guidelines for Submissions

 Participants are invited to submit their solutions for either of the two tracks through the MIB Leaderboard.
+Submissions should include the items specified in the sections below.

 For the Circuit Localization Track, we expect one folder per task/model, where each folder is named after the model and the task, separated by an underscore—for example, ioi_gpt2